Klaleus/crop-tileset/README.md

 $ luajit crop_tileset.lua example/tileset.png ./ example/tileset.fmt
 ```

 * The tileset `example/tileset.png` is 48 x 32 pixels, where the smallest tile is 8 x 8 pixels.
-It contains three large trees, three tall trees, two flowers, and one sign.
 * The resulting images are placed into `./` the current working directory.
-* The format file `example/tileset.fmt` defines how the script should crop each tile.

 <img width="240" height="160" alt="tileset.png" src="https://github.com/user-attachments/assets/545097a9-36ad-4c00-806e-3be993ba7b15" />